Think beards are boring? Think again. This list of twenty mind-blowing facial hair facts is going to make you not believe your eyes.

 Before this, men would be forced to go to their barber for a straight shave, and because of this, barber shops were huge hubs of social connecting among men.

-Everyone had to wait in line while the barber worked on one of them at a time.
+Everyone had to wait in line while the barber worked on one of them at a time, shaping and sculpting the beard or in most cases just completely cutting it off.
 Leaving others plenty of time to communicate and discuss their lives, long before (un)social media would ever become a thing.

 Your beard isn’t only keeping you handsome.